ZigaVukcevicDev/knowledge-showoff/README.md

 - Fetch points on map boundaries change (pan or zoom)
 - Implement search and filters
 - Show/hide points if search or filters are enabled
-- Show point of sales in sidebar, use Show more
+- Show points of sales in sidebar, use Show more
 - Show single sale point details
 - Handle custom pin icons